 He was sent to Orlando, FL where he met his fellow-band-member-to-be Micah Wilder (then Elder Wilder).
 Joseph and Micah immediately became close friends.
 Micah encouraged Joseph to read the Bible as if he were a child reading it for the first time.
 Because of the love that Joseph experienced from God—manifested through Micah—he opened his heart to God’s Word for the first time.
 He kept studying the Bible throughout the course of his mission, coming to realize that his own “righteous works” could not contribute to his salvation: only God’s gracious mercy could save him (Titus 3:5).
 And this grace was a free gift, not something he could work for (Rom.
 6:23; Eph.
 2:8-9).

-In hopes of preaching the saving Grace of Jesus with the Adam’s Road band through song, Joseph returned to Florida to join the ministry.
+In hopes of preaching the saving grace of Jesus with Adam’s Road through song, Joseph returned to Florida to join the ministry.
 He married Katie, Micah and Matt’s sister, on Oct.
 14, 2007 (included is the specific date as official historical documentation: When he forgets the anniversary date and gets put in the “dog house,” he can refer to this for help).
 As of now, they have no kids.
 God used Katie’s brother Micah to reach out to her in love and the truth.
 And she gave her life to the Lord Jesus her senior year of high school.

 Joseph plays guitar, sings, and is heavily involved in the song-writing process for the ministry’s songs.
 He has also learned how to play the mandolin.
 At special occasions on tour, the Kentuckians may request blue-grass favorites like “Ole Joe Clark,” and Joseph will not disappoint.
 Upon request, he may just bust out one of these classics.
 Old Joe Warren, though young at heart, benefits heartily from his daily 15-minute power naps—as do many elderly folk.
-And along with everything involved with the ministry—he enjoys graphite sketching, digital graphic design, watching movies, and catching reptiles and insects.
+And along with everything involved with the ministry—he enjoys graphite sketching, digital graphic design, watching movies, flying drones, and catching reptiles and insects.